jarelllama/Blocklist-Checker/README.md

 The number of domains found dead by [AdGuard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).

-To reduce the amount of time each report takes, only 60% of the blocklist is selected for the dead check.
+To generate faster reports, only 60% of the blocklist is selected for the dead check.
 This selection is done at random using `shuf`.

 The percentage next to the count is the dead domains removed from the total number of domains (Number of domains).